theandrew168/sbs-website/content/posts/device-ownership-001-longan-nano-getting-started.md

 To keep things organized, we will use a [virtual environment](https://docs.python.org/3/library/venv.html) to isolate our project-specific Python modules from the rest of our system.
 ```
-python -m venv venv/
+python3 -m venv venv/
 source venv/bin/activate
 ```
-Note that that `source` command above will be necessary any time you come back to the project!
+**Note that that `source` command above will be required any time you come back to work on the project!**

 With a virtual environment in place, we can install the RISC-V assembler used in this series: [simpleriscv](https://pypi.org/project/simpleriscv/).
 ```